Mach1Studios/m1-spatialsystem/README.md

 DAW focused plugins and apps relating to mixing Mach1 Spatial multichannel mixes

 ## Setup
+- Update the `./Makefile.variables` with the needed variables, specifically the VST SDK and AAX SDK paths
+- `make dev` will setup xcode local dev environment for all products

 ### MacOS
-- update the `./Makefile.variables` with the needed variables, specifically the VST SDK and AAX SDK paths
-- `make dev` will setup xcode local dev environment for all products

 ### Windows

 #### Codesigning
+- Use SafeNet Authentication Client app to check and update current windows certificates for codesigning (via the hardware usb key)
-- use `certmgr.exe` and open the Personal certificates to grab the `Thumbprint` from the relevant Digicert Codesigning Certificate to be used in the codesign step via `WIN_SIGNTOOL_ID`
+- Use `certmgr.exe` and open the Personal certificates to grab the `Thumbprint` from the relevant Digicert Codesigning Certificate to be used in the codesign step via `WIN_SIGNTOOL_ID`

 ## Known Issues
 - [MacOS] m1-orientationmanager and external BLE device handling issues in macOS versions 12.0, 12.1 and 12.2